damraka/strategies_to_buy_and_sell/README.md

-# Strategy Backtester
+📈 Strategy Backtester
-Overview
+🧠 Overview

-This project is designed to provide a robust framework for evaluating trading strategies using historical market data.
-It leverages a mean reversion strategy as a demonstrative example to illustrate how systematic trading models can be tested, analyzed, and visualized with clarity and precision.
+Using historical market data, this project provides a thorough and modular framework for assessing trading strategies.
+It includes a functional mean reversion strategy implementation, demonstrating the transparent and rigorous testing, evaluation, and visualization of systematic models.

-The backtesting engine supports signal generation, portfolio performance computation, and detailed metrics reporting to empower informed decision-making for traders and analysts.
+This backtesting suite, which was designed with flexibility in mind, allows both quantitative researchers and discretionary traders to investigate and refine algorithmic strategies through reliable simulation and performance monitoring.
-Features
+🚀 Features

-    Mean Reversion Strategy Implementation: Demonstrates a practical example of a classical trading strategy based on statistical price behavior.
+    Implementation of the Mean Reversion Strategy
+    An actual implementation of a tried-and-true method based on statistical hypotheses regarding price movements.

-    Backtesting Engine: Executes the strategy against historical price data, simulating trades and calculating returns.

-    Performance Metrics: Computes key quantitative measures including cumulative returns, volatility, Sharpe ratio, and drawdowns for comprehensive evaluation.

-    Visual Analytics: Generates clear and informative plots of strategy performance and asset price with trading signals for intuitive insight.
+    Engine for Backtesting
+    accurately calculates position changes and portfolio returns by simulating the execution of trading signals against historical price data.

+    Metrics of Performance
+    produces important KPIs like:

+        Cumulative returns

+        Volatility

+        Sharpe ratio

+        Maximum drawdown

+        Win/loss ratios
+        for in-depth strategy evaluation.

+    Visual Analytics
+    Supports data-driven insights and model diagnostics by offering clear, educational plots that show both price action and trading signals.

-Installation
+⚙️ Installation

-Ensure you have Python 3.7+ installed.
-It is recommended to use a virtual environment.
-Install dependencies via:
+Ensure that Python 3.7 or higher is installed.
+Use a virtual environment.
+Install required packages via:

 pip install -r requirements.txt

-Usage
+📊 Usage

-Place your historical price data CSV in the data/ directory with columns including Date and Close.
-Execute the main script to run the backtest and view results:
+Place your historical price data (.csv format) in the data/ directory.
+The file should include the following columns:

+    Date

+    Close

+To run the backtest and generate reports, execute:

 python main.py

-The script outputs cumulative strategy returns, benchmark buy & hold returns, and detailed metrics to the console.
-Visualizations appear sequentially for focused review.
+The script outputs:

+    Final strategy return vs. buy & hold benchmark

+    Detailed performance metrics

+    Visualizations of equity curves and strategy signals

-Project Structure
+🗂️ Project Structure

-    strategies/ — Contains trading strategy implementations.
+├── strategies/          # Contains trading strategy logic ├── metrics/             # Performance metric calculations

-    backtest_engine.py — Core backtesting logic combining data and strategy signals.

-    metrics/ — Functions to calculate quantitative performance statistics.

-    visuals/ — Plotting utilities for strategy and price visualization.
+├── visuals/             # Plotting tools for charts and analytics ├── data/                # Input historical price data ├── backtest_engine.py   # Core backtesting logic

-    data/ — Historical price data input files.

-    main.py — Entry point to run the complete backtesting workflow.
+├── main.py              # Entry point to run backtest
+└── requirements.txt     # Python dependencies

-Contributing
+🤝 Contributing

-Contributions are welcome.
-Please ensure code quality and testing standards are met before submitting pull requests.
-License

-This project is licensed under the MIT License.
+We welcome contributions.
+Please:

+    Follow existing code structure and style

+    Write clear, maintainable code

+    Include relevant test cases and documentation

+    Submit pull requests with a brief description of changes

+📬 Contact

+For suggestions, questions, or collaboration inquiries, feel free to open an issue or submit a pull request.